-There are 4 components of GST, namely, (i) CGST, (ii) SGST, (iii) IGST and (iv) UTGST.
+There are 4 components of GST explained in detail, namely, (i) CGST, (ii) SGST, (iii) IGST and (iv) UTGST.
 So, the kind of tax to be paid under GST depends on the nature of supply.
 There can be two types of supply – Inter-State and Intra-State.

 1. Intra-State Supply

 Any supply where the place of the supplier and the place to supply are in the same State or Union Territory.
 In case of such a supply of goods and services, a seller has to collect both CGST and SGST.
 Thereafter, the CGST part gets deposited with the Central Government.
 And the SGST portion gets deposited with the respective State Government.

 Any supply where the place of the supplier and the place of supply are in:

 The following supplies are also treated as Inter-State supplies:

 - Supplies to or by Special Economic Zones (SEZs)

 - Goods or services imported to India

 - Supply of goods or services to international tourists